Warning – this article discusses suicide.

 “If you look at the statistics, the construction industry, which encompasses some of the engineering industry, is one of the highest-incident places for mental illness.
 It’s related to the pressure, the stress, and the demanding nature of the job,” Doyle said.

-Five-point plan for employers
+Five-point plan for employers to encourage mental health conversations

 - Be aware of the cost of mental illness to the business.